fnalabs/schema-json-js/README.md

 [![Dependency Status][depstat-image]][depstat-url]
 [![JavaScript Style Guide][style-image]][style-url]

-A JavaScript Schema class that implements the JSON Schema specification as immutable objects with lazy, async initialization and optimized validations using closures and thunks.
+A JavaScript Schema class that implements the JSON Schema specification as immutable objects with lazy, async initialization.
+The class creates optimized validations using closures and thunks.
 It currently supports the `draft-04` and `draft-06` versions of the JSON Schema specification.

 Motivations behind the project:
 - implement a JSON Schema validator leveraging modern JS features